-The drawing packet is a general introduction to different techniques and new ways of seeing.
-These are not "finished products," but are exercises meant to train artists to see relationships in whatever they are viewing and attempting to draw.
+The drawing packet is a general introduction to different techniques and ways of seeing.
+These are not "finished products," but exercises meant to train artists to see relationships within what they are viewing and attempting to draw.
 Often a shift in the way you see something can dramatically impact and improve what ends up being put down on the paper.
-These short activities are sure to fine tune your eyesight and mindset, as well as expand control over your drawing abilities .
+These short activities will challenge your brain, forcing it to relinquish control while a more spatial and aesthetic mindset takes hold.

 1. Face/Vase- Negative/Positive Space (5 points)